chineidu/batch-process/TUTORIALS.md

    ```

-4) Using `group` Method: This method allows you to group multiple tasks together and execute them in parallel.
+4) Using `group` Method:
+   - This method allows you to group multiple tasks together and execute them in `parallel`.

    ```py
    from celery import group